daksh-xyz/Fake-News-Detector/README.md

 # Fake News Detector

 Welcome to the **Fake News Detector**, a Python-based application designed to detect fake news articles using machine learning.
-This app provides a user-friendly interface hosted on **Streamlit**, enabling users to upload text or paste content and verify its authenticity.
+This app provides a user-friendly interface hosted on **Streamlit**, enabling users to paste news and verify its authenticity.

 ---